 Swiss Interest Group Histamine Intolerance, food compatibility list, histamine (SIGHI)

-All ingredients in this recipe score a '0' with the exception of:- sesame seeds, which score a '1'.
+All ingredients in this recipe score a '0' on the SIGHI list with the exception of:- sesame seeds, which score a '1'.

 - cinnamon scores 0, but other lists rate it as higher.